 Achieving information superiority is vital for military decision making.
 The increasingly complex electromagnetic spectrum is a key source of information for both strategic and tactical intelligence.
 SIGINT, either from communications systems (communications intelligence – COMINT) or from electronic signals from non-communications signals (electronic intelligence – ELINT), has developed at a rapid pace over the last few years.

 But it is more than demodulating and decoding radio conversations.
 Today’s challenges also include how to effectively extract, classify and locate transmissions within the signal spectrum.
-CRFS works with militaries and systems integrators to provide key components of SIGINT and ELINT solutions.
+CRFS works with militaries and systems integrators to provide key components of SIGINT solutions.
 The high-performance, durable and reliable RFeye Nodes and Arrays can pick up a wide range of signal types from many kilometers away, even low-powered, pulsed signals.
 Using our Artificial Intelligence system, these signals can be classified as friend or foe and by type of equipment, then geolocated to gain intelligence on who, what and where the signal came from.

 By monitoring the utilization of emitters, commanders can make strategic decisions on opposing force intent.
 For example, by analyzing the usage and locations of radar and communication systems, enemy troop movements and capabilities (e.g. the weapons systems associated with a radar system) can be calculated and used to develop any future offensive or defensive operations.

 With real-time spectrum intelligence, troops on the ground can be instantly aware of any potential threat.
 CRFS systems can monitor and alert friendly forces to the presence and location of enemy forces in their immediate vicinity.
 By being forewarned, they are then better able to prioritize and respond to potential threats in real time.
 For example, radio transmissions located in an upcoming valley could indicate a possible enemy ambush site.